 As it turns out, the crazy amount of hunger that the munchies incite results from your hormones and one of the main hormones associated with hunger is called ghrelin.

-This sensation, coupled with the enhanced taste and textures of food while high, can cause the munchies to create a dangerous feedback loop where we are urged to eat and gravitate towards junk foods, which cause a greater than average spike in our dopamine levels.
+This sensation, coupled with the enhanced taste and textures of food while high.
+This can cause the munchies to create a dangerous feedback loop where we are urged to eat junk foods.
+Which cause a greater than average spike in our dopamine levels.

 However, ghrelin isn’t the only thing THC affects.
 The psychoactive cannabinoid is also known to inhibit the effects of POMC neurons.
 These neurons are the key indicators that tell us to stop eating when we are full.

 By blocking these neurons, the munchies can cause us to eat more even when we are fully satisfied.
-In other words, it’s the bad influence that tells us to channel our inner Augustus Gloop from Charlie and the Chocolate Factory and literally – and figuratively – feed our inner glutton.
+In other words, it’s the bad influence that tells us to channel Augustus Gloop from Charlie and the Chocolate Factory.
+Literally and figuratively – feed our inner glutton.

 While this might make you feel great in the short term, this behaviour has the potential to lead to problems in the future, especially if you’re binging on the regular.